mrritikjain/rockpaperscissor/README.md

 # rockpaperscissor
-this is my first Javascript game
+this is my first Javascript game.

+Author - Ritik Jain